YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZPOS[ITION] contains a string value specifying the current entryref, where entryref is [label][+offset]^routine, and the offset is evaluated from the closest preceding label.

-YottaDB/GT.M does not permit the SET or NEW commands to modify $ZPOSITION.
+YottaDB does not permit the SET or NEW commands to modify $ZPOSITION.

 Example:

 .. parsed-literal::
-   GTM>WRITE !,$ZPOS,!
+   YDB>WRITE !,$ZPOS,!
 ZPRINT @$ZPOS

 This example displays the current location followed by the source code for that line.